 Usually, an AM would manage a group of customer accounts.
 Very rarely they manage a single account and this is applicable only for an enterprise customer.
 After all, they have to justify their cost to the company.
 Hence, the account(s) they handle must bring more monetary value to the company than it is invested in themselves.

 The AM oversees and understands the customer’s needs and makes sure that the company delivers solutions towards the same.
 Oftentimes, they also collaborate with other departments like sales and marketing to prepare sales pitch, design client communication materials, and other similar tasks.
-So, let’s have a glance at their day-to-day responsibilities in a nutshell.

 In all the tasks an AM does, they need to ensure that the company’s customers are finally happy.
 They have to nurture the relationship with the customers that in turn brings more value to the firm.
 Few of the tasks they take up towards this end are:

 Since AM is the most qualified employee to understand the customers, they also help the sales and marketing team to acquire new customers.
 It is essential in any SaaS-based organization to not just find any customer but a right-fit customer who would stay in business for the long term.
 Hence, AMs help understands the marketing team what essentially is a right-fit customer and how to acquire one.